Why are Americans called Yankees?

 The exact origin of the term “Yankee” is uncertain, and several theories exist about its etymology.
 One of the most widely accepted theories is that “Yankee” is derived from a Dutch name or word.
 In the 17th century, Dutch settlers in the New York area used the term “Janke,” a diminutive form of “Jan,” a common Dutch given name.
 Over time, the English-speaking settlers may have adopted and Anglicized the term, leading to the use of “Yankee” as a nickname.

-Another theory suggests that the term could have come from a Native American word.
+Another fascinating theory suggests that the term could have come from a Native American word.
 Some historians believe that indigenous peoples may have used a word resembling “Yankee” to refer to English settlers, and the term was eventually adopted by the settlers themselves.
+This theory highlights the complex cultural interchanges during the early colonial period, where language and identity were in constant flux.

 Colonial Usage